adamsoliev/bearblog/intro-sql/blogpost.md

 * For each row that passes the above filters, evaluates a correlated EXISTS subquery that:
   * Joins `artist_credit_name` → `release`
   * Filters to releases credited to the current artist (`ACN.artist = A.id`)
-  * Checks if `R.language IS DISTINCT FROM C.english_id` (returns TRUE if the language is not English OR if language is NULL, treating NULL as non-English)
+  * Checks if `R.language IS DISTINCT FROM C.english_id` (returns TRUE if the language is not English OR if language is `NULL`, treating `NULL` as non-English)
-  * Returns TRUE if at least one such non-English (or NULL language) release exists for this artist
+  * Returns TRUE if at least one such non-English (or `NULL` language) release exists for this artist
 * Keeps only artists where the EXISTS subquery returns TRUE
 * Orders the final result set by `A.name ASC`